-The National Museum of African Art opened a new permanent exhibition titled Visionary: Viewpoints on Africa's Arts on November 4.The installation features over 300 works of art and comprises the largest long-term presentation of the Museum’s permanent collection to date.
+The National Museum of African Art is exhibiting a permanent exhibition titled Visionary: Viewpoints on Africa's Arts.The installation features over 300 works of art and comprises the largest long-term presentation of the Museum’s permanent collection to date.
 Visionary is “the museum’s first exhibition to offer broad thematic connections between works from across the spectrum of times, places, and media represented in the museum’s holdings.”

 The Museum of African Art is exhibiting Artists' Books and Africa for an indefinite period.
 The exhibition is the first to focus on African artists' books from the Smithsonian Libraries’ Warren M. Robbins Library and the National Museum of African Art.

 Augustus (Gus) Casely-Hayford, Ph.D. was named the Director of The National Museum of African Art (NMAA) in 2019.
 The acclaimed curator and cultural historian is known for his impressive combination of knowledge, experience, communication skills and passion for the Museum.

 Image below: Gus Casely-Hayford, Ph.D. - Photograph by Bob Joiner